alokspan/Smart-Blinds-Alexa/README.md

 5 - Enjoy your Smart Blinds ... ask Alexa to open and close :)

-Also, if you don't want to run extra around and what this to 100% wife approved, get a solar power bank and attach that with ESP8266-12E.
+Also, if you don't want to run extra wires around and wants this to be 100% wife approved, get a solar power bank and attach that with ESP8266-12E.

 Thanks to :